What is an Uncontested Divorce?

 It’s possible for just about every couple to have an uncontested divorce, with the exception of marriages in which violence or abuse was an issue.
 As long as a couple both agree to divorce and they can work through the issues brought on by the divorce, uncontested divorce is possible.

 It’s not necessary for divorcing spouses to agree on every single issue from the get-go.
 This is a divorce myth, so don’t assume that if you aren’t seeing eye-to-eye with your spouse over one or more issues, you’ll be ineligible for an uncontested divorce.
-The truth is experienced attorneys can help you iron out many of the issues at hand, as long as you and your spouse are interested in working together to reach a mutually satisfactory outcome.
+The truth is a Charlotte NC family law attorney can help you iron out many of the issues at hand, as long as you and your spouse are interested in working together to reach a mutually satisfactory outcome.

 There are many cases in which, due to ego or principle or some other factor, one or both spouses is reluctant to compromise.
 After all, when a marriage is ending, who would want to be the first person to play the good guy or girl role and give in?